 Student loan interest deduction is your tax break option

-“Can I get deduct student loan interest?” is the right question to be asking.
+“Can I deduct student loan interest?” is the right question to be asking.
 Instead of trying to get your student loan payments mixed in with home or business loan deductions, which is not allowed, see if you can get your student loan interest deducted.
 The IRS allows for a student loan interest deduction, but the bad news is that not everyone can qualify for the deduction.

 According to Federal Student Aid, “You can take a tax deduction for the interest paid on student loans that you took out for yourself, your spouse, or your dependent.”
 As long as you paid the interest, the loan can be for someone else.

 “This benefit applies to all loans (not just federal student loans) used to pay for higher education expenses.
 The maximum deduction is $2,500 a year,” according to Federal Student Aid.
+Higher education expenses include costs like tuition, fees and living expenses.

 The major barrier for most taxpayers is the MAGI.
 In other words, if you make a certain amount of income, you won’t get the deduction.